Voimareitti

 Generate a weekly meal plan

 Open Nutrition, set meals per day and any dietary choices, then press Generate.
 The same profile drives both training and food, so your targets stay consistent.
-The week is saved on your device, so it stays the same when you come back.
+The generated week is temporary and kept only while you stay on the page - reloading starts a fresh week.
+To keep a week, press Save; only a saved plan is stored on your device.

 Save and reopen a plan